French Women Don’t Get Fat! Is There Scientific Proof?

 7- Be more active: What I find amazing is that the French stay so lean but don’t have gyms at every corner like there are in the US.
 Instead, the French are more active.
 More outdoor activities, more walking.
 This is good news for all you people who hate the gym.
 Try to be more active and walk more.
 Everyday if you can.

 8- Drink red wind: Aaaaah Yeah!!!!!.
-This is what I’m talkin about.
-It is true that the French drink more wine.
+It’s true that the French drink more wine.
 The numbers don’t lie and neither do my eyes.
 While dining out in France, I do notice that more people partake in a glass of wine than in the U.S. or Canada.
 In the Groceries store too; I see much more people buying wine at the checkout than in the U.S. or Canada.

 (wine is very inexpensive in France compared to elsewhere).